mcd4874/737-handwritten-recognition/README.txt

                                     binCount = histogram bin count for angles between consecutive points featureCount = total number of angles between consecutive points

-generateFeatureStack.pu         - Library file containing helper methods used by testClassifiers_v2.py and
+generateFeatureStack.py        - Library file containing helper methods used by testClassifiers_v2.py and
                                     generateBalancedClasses.py.

                                   This file contains helper functions that allow for test input files to be